Azure/azure-init/doc/libazurekvp.md

 ### Configuration

-The tracing system's behavior is controlled through configuration files and environment variables, allowing morecontrol over what data is captured and where it's sent:
+The tracing system's behavior is controlled through configuration files and environment variables, allowing more control over what data is captured and where it's sent:

 - `telemetry.kvp_diagnostics` (config): Enables/disables KVP emission.
 Default: `true`.
 - `telemetry.kvp_filter` (config): Optional `EnvFilter`-style directives to select which spans/events go to KVP.